What is Travel Insurance?

 Legal Requirements for Visitors

-While there might not be specific legal requirements for travel insurance in the United States Virgin Islands, having insurance is highly recommended for all visitors.
+While there might not be specific legal requirements for US Virgin Islands travel insurance, having insurance is highly recommended for all visitors.
 Tourists are encouraged to have coverage for medical expenses, trip cancellations, and other unforeseen events to ensure a safe and enjoyable stay on the islands.

 Understanding Local Regulations Regarding Insurance